suchetasikdar1/DynamicNationalParksinCanada/README.md

 Files ending in .cshtml are razor pages — a mix of HTML and C# logic.
 Files ending in .cshtml.css is a companion stylesheet for that razor page.
+Based on HTTP input, the controller acts using model/data.